GrantsTracks2121/quartz-hugo/content/notes/Grant's Testing Captions Page.md

 ---
-title: "Grant's New Page"
+title: "Grant's Testing Captions Page"
 tags:
-- test
+- 🌱 Seedling
-- test2
+- 🧹 Needs Editing
 ---
 ## Grant's New Page
 ![This is the alt text for the image](notes/images/IMG_0720.jpg "This is a cool rock I saw during yesterday's stroll near Buena Vista Park in Edmonton")*Doing a timelapse video in the Ministik || <small>Photo by: <a href="https://commons.wikimedia.org/wiki/File:Shikoku-Pilgerweg_Karte.png">Lencer</a>, <a href="http://www.gnu.org/copyleft/fdl.html">GFDL</a>, via Wikimedia Commons</small>*